Arham-Kungle/Day--01-of-My-Coding-Journey/README.md

 Day 10:Made a clickable project that shows how to use HTML image maps to make different parts of a single image clickable.

 Day 11,12: Done just revision and done basic practice and revision of the previous codes.Stay tuned for more✌

+Day 13:A beginner-friendly collection of basic CSS styling examples.
+Covers body, h1, p, and b tags with properties like background-color, color, font-size, text-align, and font-family.